Sankalp-gupta1/Multilingual-emotion-detection/README.md

-#🤖 Multilingual Emotion & Sarcasm Detection
+🤖 Multilingual Emotion & Sarcasm Detection

-##📖 Abstract
+📖 ABSTRACT

 Understanding human communication requires more than just literal text analysis.
 Emotions and sarcasm are crucial components of natural language but are challenging for machines to interpret, especially in multilingual settings.

 This project presents a Streamlit-based interactive system that integrates fine-tuned transformer models (XLM-RoBERTa) for multilingual emotion classification and sarcasm detection.

+Supports real-time inference

-The system supports real-time inference, as well as bulk analysis of WhatsApp/Telegram chats, with results visualized through analytics dashboards.
+Allows bulk analysis of WhatsApp/Telegram chats

-##🧩 Motivation
+Provides visualized analytics dashboards

+🧩 MOTIVATION

 Ambiguity in Language

-Example: “Wow, great job 👏” can either be genuine praise or sarcasm depending on context.
+👉 Example: “Wow, great job 👏” can either be genuine praise or sarcasm depending on context.

 Social Media Complexity

-Platforms like WhatsApp, Twitter, and Telegram contain highly informal and emotionally nuanced text.
+👉 Platforms like WhatsApp, Twitter, and Telegram contain highly informal and emotionally nuanced text.

 Multilingual Challenge

-Existing emotion/sarcasm systems are often restricted to English.
+👉 Existing emotion/sarcasm systems are often restricted to English.

+Our Approach
-Our approach leverages XLM-RoBERTa for cross-lingual generalization.
+👉 Leverages XLM-RoBERTa for cross-lingual generalization.

-##🎯 Objectives
+🎯 OBJECTIVES

 Build a robust emotion classifier capable of detecting six emotions: Joy, Love, Anger, Fear, Sadness, Surprise.

 Develop a sarcasm detection model trained on irony datasets.

-Provide a user-friendly interface for both single-message predictions and chat-level analytics.
+Provide a user-friendly interface for single-message predictions & chat-level analytics.

-Demonstrate the effectiveness of transfer learning using pre-trained multilingual transformers.
+Demonstrate the power of transfer learning with multilingual transformers.

-##📚 Related Work
+📚 RELATED WORK

 Emotion Detection